tudelft3d/geoit1501.website/src/grading/reflection.md

-# Rubric for the individual reflections
+# Rubric for the individual reflection

 |  | No reflection | Weak | Sufficient | Good | Excellent |
 |--|---------------|------|------------|------|-----------|